-Imagine a trip to the Faroe Islands, tailor made for you
+Imagine a trip to the Faroe Islands, designed for lifelong memories

 In 2015 National Geographic voted the Faroe Islands as their favourite travel destination.
 The fact that it has gone under the radar as a vacation spot for many years, has allowed the Faroese to keep their traditions and way of life more or less as it always has been.
 National Geographic also voted these islands the “most authentic, unspoiled and most likely to remain so” of all islands, so hopefully it stays that way.